armanjindal/garden/content/_index.md

 >  — Voltaire [*Candide: ou l'Optimisme*](https://www.theschooloflife.com/article/cultivate-own-garden-voltaire/)

-Finitude, finality, and suffering are truths of our existence, which, when accepted are no longer tormenting.
+Finitude, finality, and suffering are truths of our existence, which, when accepted, are no longer tormenting.
 In fact, they are liberating and the basis, in my opinion, of a good life.
 This garden is what I've decided to cultivate and care about in an infinity of possible options.

 Soil & Rhizome:
-To extend this metaphor, possibly past to its breaking point, I want to take to the subterranean.
+To extend this metaphor, possibly past its breaking point, I want to it to take the subterranean.
 The writing here — the plants growing in this garden — are not isolated, but neither are they neatly connected.

-In so far as it is possible, I hope to capture the underlying influences, connections, and narratives that shape what I choose to share here.
-I draw your attention to the soil and expose the rhizome lurking beneath because writing doesn't happen in isolation.
+There is a rhizome, a tangled mass of roots, that exists underneath the soil chaotically connecting each piece.

 There is nothing wrong with an orderly garden, but I prefer ones that are a bit *wild*.
 They grow around the environment, and the plants are connected unexpectedly.
 I intend to find and support seeing the connections that underly thought.
 My goal is to make connections between writing as explicit as possible.
-Tracing the genealogy and changes to my own writing is quite selfishly a fascinating project of self-examination.
+Tracing the genealogy, connections, and changes to my own writing over time is quite selfishly a fascinating project of self-examination.

 To support this lofty goal, I chose an opinionated, open-source tech stack to build this site.
 I use [Obsidian](https://obsidian.md/) to write — an open source, knowledge management text editor with a graph view (bottom left) — that uses [Quartz](https://quartz.jzhao.xyz/) as a wrapper on the Hugo site generation.
 All of this is managed on GitHub, so there is a permanent record of every change.
 These tools help me produce an expanding network of thoughts rather than isolated ideas.
 All of which ultimately help me to shape, affirm and faithfully **live** a narrative of my creation.